davidtimovski/personal-assistant/README.md

 * Supports 168 currencies

 ## Development
-You will need an `.env` file if you want to start it localy with docker.
+You will need an `.env` file if you want to start it locally with Docker.
 Just create a copy of `.env.example` and update the variables with the appropriate values.

 ## License